Zyra International

 differences in different places, Panama is often misunderstood,

-example, you might read that there is kidnapping, and so it might
+you might read that there is kidnapping, and so it might seem a

-seem a legitimate fear that if you go to Panama you might get
+legitimate fear that if you go to Panama you might get kidnapped.

-kidnapped.
-What these information sources fail to mention is that
+What these information sources fail to mention is that almost all

-almost all of the kidnappings occur in Darien where Panama joins
+of the kidnappings occur in Darien where Panama joins on to

-on to Colombia, and not near Panama City in the middle or at the
+Colombia, and not near Panama City in the middle or at the other

 misunderstanding based on lumping things together is repeated on